ymuichiro/quick_learning_symbol_en/11_restriction.md

 ```

 - AllowMosaic：Allowing to receive only transactions containing the specified mosaic
-- BlockMosaic：Rejection of incomings of transactions containing specified mosaics
+- BlockMosaic：Rejection of incoming transactions containing specified mosaics

 There is no restriction function for mosaic outgoing transactions.
-Please note that not to be confused with the global mosaic restriction, which restricts the behaviour of mosaics, described below.
+Please note that this should not to be confused with the global mosaic restriction, which restricts the behaviour of mosaics, described below.

 ### Restrictions on specified transactions